-This World Suicide Prevention Day we are encouraging all students and staff to ‘take a minute’ in line with the International Association for Suicide Prevention’s #YouCanTalk campaign.
+This World Suicide Prevention Day we are encouraging all students and staff to take a moment to reflect.
+This years theme for World Suicide Prevention day is 'Working Together to Prevent Suicide.'

 Taking a minute encourages everyone to strike up a conversation if they notice a change within their peers and to have healthy and open conversations about their mental health and wellbeing.

 Every single one of us has mental health, just as we all have physical health.
 It is normal to have low moments or periods when you do not feel well, but when this begins to impact your day-to-day life then it is time to reach out for support.

 Approximately one in four people in the UK will suffer from a mental health illness within their lifetime and three quarters of all suicides worldwide are men.
 It is important that we continue to challenge the stigma around mental health and gender.

 Spot the signs for those who may be feeling suicidal:

 - Feelings of hopelessness, rage or uncontrolled anger

 - Acting reckless or engaging in risky activities - seemingly without thinking

 - Feeling trapped like there’s no way out